robbintt/outlines/praxes/exercise-heart-rate-reference.md

 ## How to improve at cardio

-There is no reason to push your heart rate during non-competitive exercise.
-It is bad to go too high.
+There is no reason to push your heart rate beyond the target range during non-competitive exercise.
+It is bad to go too close to the max at any time.

-Going above your target heart rate increases risk of damage.
+Going above your `Target Heart Rate Range` increases risk of damage.

 If you want to push yourself then: **increase the TIME you are at your target heart rate.**